rabbitmq/rabbitmq-website/site/tutorial-five-python.md

 In this example, we're going to send messages that all describe animals.
 The messages will be sent with a routing key that consists of three properties (two dots).
-The first property in routing key will describe a colour, second a size and third a species:
+The first property in routing key will describe a celerity, second a colour and third a species:
-`<colour>.<size>.<species>`.
+`<celerity>.<colour>.<species>`.

-We created three bindings: Q1 is bound with binding key `orange.*.*` and Q2 with `*.*.rabbit` and `*.fat.*`.
+We created three bindings: Q1 is bound with binding key `*.orange.*` and Q2 with `*.*.rabbit` and `lazy.*.*`.

 This bindings can be summarised as:

   * Q1 is interested in all the orange animals.
-  * Q2 wants to hear everything about rabbits, and everything about fat animals.
+  * Q2 wants to hear everything about rabbits, and everything about lazy animals.

-Imagine a message with `orange.fat.rabbit` as a routing key.
-This message will be delivered to both queues.
-Message `orange.fat.elephant` also will go to both of them.
-On the other hand `orange.unknown.whatever` will only go to the first queue, and `purple.fat.whatever` only to the second. `yellow.slim.mouse` will be discarded.
+A message with a string `lazy.orange.rabbit` as a routing key will be delivered to both queues.
+Message `lazy.orange.elephant` also will go to both of them.
+On the other hand `quick.orange.fox` will only go to the first queue, and `lazy.brown.fox` only to the second. `quick.brown.fox` will be discarded.

-What happens if we break our contract and send a message with one or four properties, like `orange` or `orange.fat.rabbit.male`?
+What happens if we break our contract and send a message with one or four properties, like `orange` or `quick.orange.male.rabbit`?
 Well, such messages won't match any bindings and will be lost.